VAlexandersson/StudyBuddy/README.md

 ## Overview

-Study Buddy is a sophisticated Retrieval-Augmented Generation (RAG) system designed to assist students in their studies.
+Study Buddy is a Retrieval-Augmented Generation (RAG) system designed to assist students in their studies.
 It combines advanced natural language processing techniques with a modular architecture to provide accurate and context-aware responses to user queries.

+It also demostrates that LLM inference doesn't need to be more complicated then a function or REST call by not locking itself behind a "do-it-all" framework.

 ## Key Features